yosef147yosef/Mini-project-in-databases-Yosef-Halevi-Eliyahu-Shulman/README.md

 ### Deposit

-Represents the deposits made by clients into their accounts.
+Description: Represents the deposits made by clients into their accounts.

 **Attributes:**
 - Deposit ID: (Type: Integer or String)